ukwa/domain-crawler/README.md

 To check this important step has been 'picked up' by heritrix, check again the heritrix UI `surtPrefixSeedScope` and `surtPrefixScopeExclusion` links; these should now show the content of the surts files in the `dc-seeds/<year>` repo sub-directory.
 (Heritrix frequently checks the content in the surts directory inside the container (defined in the .env file) for changes.)

+## Prepare Nominet seeds

+The UK Web Archive have access to the Nominet ftp account, which provides a daily record of DNS domains etc. The tarball of data should be downloaded once, just before the beginning of the domain crawl.
+(I.e., it is not imperitive that the very latest data is used.)
+As of 2024, the tarball contains numerous lists of information, including a .csv dump of domains, in '<hostname>,<tld>' format (such as 'webarchive,org.uk' or 'bl,uk'.
+This list should be converted into seeds using the ` dc-seeds/common-scripts/nominet-generate-seeds.py` script.
+For example,
+* `python ~/github/dc-seeds/common_scripts/nominet-generate-seeds.py db-dump-20240925.csv > nominet.domains.seeds`

 ## Submit domain crawl seeds

 Before submitting the DC seeds, it is a good idea to make sure **the crawler is paused**.
 This isn't absolutely necessary - seeds are regularly added whilst the frequent crawler is running - but it may help to not overload kafka or the crawler.

 **And, make sure the seeds file being submitted is in Unix format (not Windows).** To ensure this, convert via `dos2unix <winfile>`.

-The seeds list does not need to be in 'surt' format and does not need to be sorted in any way.
+Seed lists do not need to be in 'surt' format and do not need to be sorted in any way.
 To submit, run:
-* `nohup ./dc4-submit_seeds.sh <.env file> <seeds file> &`
+* `./dc4-submit_seeds.sh <.env> <full path of seed list>`

-This script submits each line in the seeds file to the kafka `dc.tocrawl` queue (which should still be paused, though it should not be an issue if this isn't so).
-This will take some time to complete - a test run of 86,000 URLs took many hours and the full Nominet list will take days.
-For this reason, the `dc4` script writes out a progress log file in the current directory.
-There is no long term use for this log, but it useful to be aware of progress whilst `dc4` is running.
-If appropriate, multiple `dc4` seed submissions can run in parallel (though watch the server performance carefully).
-Once the submissions have completed, the log can be deleted.
+This script submits the seeds file to the kafka `dc.tocrawl` queue.
+This will take some time to complete - the full Nominet list of 10 million seeds will take an hour or more.

-After a seed submission has started, set up log tailing if desired and unpause the heritrix crawler.
-The kafka queues should show progress over time, as should the heritrix crawl.log.
+After a seed submission has started, set up log tailing if desired.
+The kafka queues should show progress over time, and the seeds should be viewable in the latest 'dc.crawl' messages.

-*At present, the `aws_dc2024/dc4-docker-compose.yaml` is not used.
-But as it should be required for file submission of seeds, it is left included in the directory.*

 ## Pause and Shutdown processes